GraceLead/docker-and-ghost-setup/INSTRUCTIONS.md

     ```
     sudo systemctl status nginx
     ```
-    You should see something like
+    You should see something like this:
     ```
     ● nginx.service - A high performance web server and a reverse proxy server
     Loaded: loaded (/lib/systemd/system/nginx.service; enabled; vendor preset: enabled)